Skip to main content

 Civil rights protesters marching in Washingtion, DC

-Figure \(\PageIndex{1}\): The 1963 March on Washington participants and leaders marching from the Washington Monument to the Lincoln Memorial.
+Figure \(\PageIndex{1}\): Participants and leaders marching from the Washington Monument to the Lincoln Memorial during the 1963 March on Washington.
 (Source: Civil Rights March on Washington, D.C. by U.S. Information Agency Press and Publications Service via the National Archives and Records Administration is licensed under Public Domain).